KurtSanders/STAmbientWeather/README.md

 # STAmbientWeather
--
-#### SmartThings Integration for Ambient Weather Stations
+*SmartThings Integration for Ambient Weather Stations*

-###### A custom SmartThings Device Handler (DTH) which connects to your Ambient weather station using the AmbientWeather API.
+A custom SmartThings Device Handler (DTH) which connects to your Ambient weather station using the AmbientWeather API.
 The user can determine the refresh rate from 1 min to 180 mins.
--

 #### Requirements:
 1. Ambient Weather Station (Model 2902A for example)